 The ground I’m standing on these days feels so firm, so steady.
 My truest hunger and thirst satisfied over and over.
-The coming and going of all the rest doesn’t take my feet out from under me like it used it.
+The coming and going of all the rest doesn’t take my feet out from under me like it used to.
 Those aren’t the stones I’m standing on.

 “I searched the world but it couldn’t fill me.
 Man’s empty praise and treasures that fade are never enough.
 Then You came along and put me back together.
 And every desire is now satisfied here in Your love.
 Oh, there’s nothing better than You…”Graves Into Gardens, Brandon Lake